Get started with Multiplatform (Experimental)

 • iosX64

-Furthermore, the js target is also available for the apollo-api dependency - meaning you could use the models and in a JavaScript project.
+Furthermore, the js target is also available for the apollo-api dependency - meaning you could use the models and operations in a JavaScript project.

 Add the Gradle plugin